jht1493/ICM-2020-Code/weeks/01_intro.md

 Let's recap, explore, and experiment with the concepts introduced in this session.

-- draw a rough schematic what you've learned so far about p5js
+- draw a rough schematic of what you've learned so far about p5js
 - after you finish these exercises redraw with any new insights

-So far our sketches defined two specially functions `setup` and `draw`.
+So far our sketches define functions `setup` and `draw`.
 The function `setup` is called once when we hit the play button, and the function `draw` is called repeatedly until we hit the stop button.
 Also we haved used functions defined by the p5js library, like `ellipse` and `rect`, to draw shapes on the canvas.

-In this exercises we'll explore
+In these exercises we'll explore
 - how to create buttons to run code
 - how to use the print function to debug your code
 - the behavior of alpha value for colors
-- how to define your own function
+- how to define your own functions

-For some of these sketches no drawing is done in the function `draw`.
+For these sketches no drawing is done in the function `draw`.
+Drawing will be trigger by clicking on buttons.
 When nothing is drawn the canvas will start out white.

 ## Ex 1.1 play sketch draw_rect